7 Essential Elements For Crafting A Compelling Brand Website

 4. Strategic content

-Strategic content is copy, videos, and visuals that are aligned with your business goals and the objective of your website.
+Strategic content is copy, videos, and visuals that are aligned with your business goals and the website objective.

 Crafting strategic website content requires understanding your visitors’ needs and preferences, and tailoring content types to guide them through your sales funnel stages.

-For example, if you’re looking to get the attention of CEOs and other key decision-makers in an organization, create thought-leadership content that offers frameworks to help them make better decisions.
+For example, if you’re looking to get the attention of CEOs in an organization, create thought-leadership content that offers frameworks to help them make better decisions.

 Most of the time, this audience won’t be interested in tactics or actionable steps.
 This content may resonate more with mid-level managers.